|« PreviousNext »|

 An Auto Scaling group tag is a tool for organizing your Auto Scaling resources and providing additional information for your Auto Scaling group such as software version, role, or location.
 Auto Scaling group tags work like Amazon EC2 tags; Auto Scaling group tags provide search, group, and filter functionality.
 These tags have a key and value that you can modify.
 You can also remove Auto Scaling group tags any time.
 Auto Scaling group tags can optionally be propagated to the EC2 instances launched by the Auto Scaling.

-For more information about using tags with Auto Scaling groups, go to Tag Your Auto Scaling Groups and Amazon EC2 Instances.
+For information about using tags with Auto Scaling groups, see Tag Your Auto Scaling Groups and Amazon EC2 Instances.